Report on Safety - Athletic Training

 The purpose for the safety committee is to find out what safety precautions now exist.
 This is to insure that we have current practices addressing both health and safety within the various departmental programs.
 The committee has collected the information and documented the procedures within this manual for staff reference.

-Dr. M. Dianne Murphy, Director of Athletics, will review, approve and direct the efforts of this committee in an on-going basis.
+Peter Pilling, Director of Intercollegiate Athletics and Physical Education, will review, approve and direct the efforts of this committee in an on-going basis.
 The committee has documented a current plan encompassing many areas on health and safety.
 The committee represents special interest safety issues in general recreation, team sports, individual sports, water sports, and physical education.
 This balance will hopefully present a fair evaluation of our current safety status.
 The top priority as we serve the individuals in our programs must be health and safety.
 The final improvements of the precautions submitted by the various programs will strengthen the operation of the entire department.

 The primary goal is effective implementation of the various precautions to enhance the safety of the individual participants.
 It is the intent of the department administration to have all the listed precautions carried out by the time this report was finished.
 Having the precautions listed on paper is only a secondary goal.